 MA4, the young Griffon Vulture (Gyps fulvus) was wing-tagged at Jbel Moussa last May by Rachid El Khamlichi with the help of José Antonio Sarrión Salado who was present there that day (photo above).
 After it’s wing-tagging, MA4 stayed 3 days locally at Jbel Moussa roosting with other vultures.

-On 14 August 2015, Javier Rivas Salvador, a MSc student in ‘Biodiversity and Conservation Biology’, found the dead vulture at Tarifa island in an advanced decomposition state (photo 2), so probably it was dead weeks before it was found.
+On 14 August 2015, Javier Rivas Salvador, a MSc student in ‘Biodiversity and Conservation Biology’, found the carcass of MA4 at Tarifa island, southern Spain, in an advanced decomposition state (photo 2), so probably it was dead weeks before it was found.

 Cases of vultures found dead along the Moroccan coast are rare only because of the scarcity of observers.
-However, there was a recent case probably involved a bird just arriving from Europe and found dead at the shores of Fnideq (photo 3).
+However, there was a recent case probably involved a bird just arriving from Europe and found dead at the shores of Fnideq (photo below).